IvanKostyuk94/f_esc/README.md

 </ul>

 ## Notebooks for data analysis
-<i>Most of these files mostly interact with the dataframe summarizing the results of the simulation and can be used idependently from the simulation runs</i>
+<i>Most of these notebooks interact with the dataframe summarizing the results of the simulation and can be used idependently from the simulation runs.
+The exception is <b>uv_emissivity.ipynb</b> which interacts with the TNG-50 database. </i>

 <ul>
     <li><b>counts_histogram.ipynb:</b> Used to create plots summarizing the halo population as seen in fig. 1 of the paper.